 This is also a great time to make a map of your app.
 Consider how the user will travel through your app, navigating from one screen to the next.
-There are great online tools for mapping user flows, but for now just stick to pen or pencil and paper.
+There are great online tools for customer journey mapping and user flows, but for now just stick to pen or pencil and paper.
 Using your hands can be good for creativity.

 After getting all your ideas out on paper, begin assessing the landscape.
 Start by visiting the Apple and Google Play app stores to check out the competition.
 There are already a couple million apps in existence, so there’s a good chance that your idea is not 100% original.
 Don’t be deterred, but do make note of the apps that could become your direct competitors.

 Finding that your idea has already been turned into an app shouldn’t necessarily put you off your idea.
 However, you will want to consider what will give your product a unique edge.
 Is it stellar branding?
 Are you more user-friendly?
 Is there a feature nobody’s thought of?
 Or maybe you have unique insights into the market you’re trying to reach?

 Some people with a great idea for an app worry that if they share their idea with others, it might be stolen.
 The truth is this is not likely.
 Developing an app takes a big investment of time and money, and most people don’t have the bandwidth to try.
 The feedback you receive from others, however, could be invaluable.